History of IHeartRadio in Timeline

 2018: iHeartMedia Files for Bankruptcy

-In 2018, iHeartMedia filed for bankruptcy aiming to cut its debt, which was described as the largest bankruptcy of that year.
+In 2018, iHeartMedia filed for bankruptcy, aiming to cut its $20 billion debt in half.
+This was described as the largest bankruptcy of that year.

 As of 2019, the iHeartRadio app was available on more than 250 devices and platforms.

-Starting in 2019, iHeartRadio introduced its own "Sonic Logo", a five-note sounder with two heartbeats at the end.
-It includes specific variations for different formats or productions.
+Starting in 2019, iHeartRadio introduced its own "Sonic Logo", a five-note sounder with two heartbeats at the end, including specific variations for different formats or productions.

 On April 23, 2020, the iHeartRadio app was launched in Puerto Rico in association with Uno Radio Group.